THE DRINKING AGE

 MYTH: You're just punting on the issue, leaving the under-resourced high-school principals and parents to deal with it.
 How dare you!

 FACT: No, the principals and parents who would rather stick their heads in the sand and leave college presidents and staff (as well as the police) to deal with it are the ones who are really punting.
-And right now numerous high school kids still drink despite a drinking age of 21.
+And right now numerous high schoolers still drink despite a drinking age of 21.
 Open your eyes.
 Right now, according to the Monitoring the Future and PRIDE surveys, it is easier for 6th-10th graders to get alcohol than it is to get cigarettes, a product whose purchase age is 18 (and often poorly enforced) in nearly all states.

 Yes, high school drinking has sharply declined since 1979 according to the Monitoring the Future survey, but that trend began many years before a significant number of states raised the drinking age to 21, and also occurred in states that were 21 throughout with no age change.
 Canada saw a decrease as well, and they did not raise the drinking age to 21.
 For cigarettes, smoking rates among American high schoolers declined even faster than drinking rates.
 (It is worth noting, however, that there is no data in the MTF surveys for grades other than 12th grade for years earlier than 1991).